Grumpykk0928/-/README.md

-# -
-This is the assignment place which is mainly for the courses in Taipei Medical University.
+This is the assignment place which is mainly for the course of Fundamental data structure & algorithm.